Via Christi Health provided $90.5 million in community benefit in 2012

 Total community benefit: $6.1 million including $2.4 million in charity care and $2.3 million in unpaid costs of Medicaid services

-Mercy Regional Health Center also provided another $1.3 million worth of community benefit through initiatives including $756,504 in financial and in-kind contributions and $371,552 for community health improvement services, part of which covers Mercy Regional’s commitment to the Flint Hills Community Clinic and the partnership between Wamego City Hospital and the in-kind support it gives to the Community Health Ministries, a medical and dental clinic for low-income or uninsured, prescription assistance, family counseling and other needed services.
+Mercy Regional Health Center also provided another $1.3 million worth of community benefit through initiatives including $756,504 in financial and in-kind contributions and $371,552 for community health improvement services, part of which covers Mercy Regional’s commitment to the Flint Hills Community Clinic and the partnership between Wamego Health Center and the in-kind support it gives to the Community Health Ministries, a medical and dental clinic for low-income or uninsured, prescription assistance, family counseling and other needed services.

 The Flint Hills Community Clinic opened in 2005 to serve the growing number of uninsured in Riley County.
 Since 2005, the clinic has had more than 10,204 visits from area residents.